 Once you have identified a finalist for your new or vacant position, the following pre-employment documents should be sent to Human Resources for review.
 No offer of employment should be made until you have received an email from our Employment Section stating that the background screening was complete and giving you permission to offer employment.

-- Background Screening Request Form
+- Background Screening Request Dynamic Form

-- Staff Certification (Line positions only)
+- Staff Certification (Line Positions Only)

 HR will input the background screening request upon receipt.
 Your candidate will then receive an email from HireRight, our background screening vendor.
 Please make sure your employee looks for and responds to this email.
 The background screening process will not start until this is done.
 Background screenings can take anywhere from three days to several weeks to complete so please be sure you allow sufficient lead time for this process.